Code-Institute-Submissions/ConnorMcilroy-MS-FerlicityCafe_MayResub/README.md

 webpages fluid with animation that increases users exsperience.
 I feel JS is what Ill find myself becoming absorbed with but until then I need to continue to work on my HTML and CSS margins and spacings.

+It's unfortunate that this work ended up being a late submission, due to my oversight I miss some vital requirements for the README.md.
+Going through the webpage I have uncovered some small issues which I now know why they are incorrect.
+Moving forward I won't be repeating the ALT issue again.
+For this submission I was unable to spend the time I wanted to on it as now I am having to move from Full time to Part time but I feel that I accomplished what I originally set out to make and know that how to improve on it on my next project.

 CONTACT
 ---------------------